Key Quote

 Technique 2 — SYNECDOCHE — GOLD FOR MATERIALISM

-Gold functions as synecdoche (a part representing the whole): it stands not just for the metal but for all material wealth, status, and worldly ambition.
+Gold functions as synecdochesynecdoche — A figure of speech where a part represents the whole or vice versa: it stands not just for the metal but for all material wealth, status, and worldly ambition.
 By making 'gold' the false choice, Shakespeare argues that materialism itself is a form of deception — the pursuit of wealth blinds people to deeper values like love, loyalty, and trust.

-The casket test operates through paradox: the lead casket — the least visually appealing — contains Portia's portrait and the correct answer.
-Shakespeare inverts aesthetic hierarchy (the ranking of things by beauty): ugliness conceals truth, beauty conceals deception.
+The casket test operates through paradoxparadox — A seemingly contradictory statement that reveals a deeper truth: the lead casket — the least visually appealing — contains Portia's portrait and the correct answer.
+Shakespeare inverts aesthetic hierarchyaesthetic hierarchy — The ranking or ordering of things based on beauty or visual appeal: ugliness conceals truth, beauty conceals deception.
 This paradox extends to the play's treatment of characters: the outwardly respectable Venetians are inwardly cruel, while the outwardly scorned Shylock has genuine grievances.

 Key Words